 - Control any pests.

 DairyNZ's video on YouTube includes tips applicable for planting all waterways.

 You need to comply with any local council regulations and the National Environmental Standards for Freshwater Regulations 2020.

-Areas with more than 1 hectare of harvestable trees need to comply with the National Environmental Standards for Plantation Forestry (NES-PF).
+Areas with more than 1 hectare of trees planted as plantation or exotic continuous-cover forest need to comply with the National Environmental Standards for Commercial Forestry (NES-CF).
 For example, Reg 14 has requirements for setbacks from wetlands and water bodies.